-Both the OroPlatform application and the OroCRM application come with a rich user interface.
-Each part of the application can be accessed by browsing the application using the provided navigation items.
+The OroPlatform and the OroCRM come with a rich user interface.
+You can access every application part by browsing the provided navigation items.

 Mastering the application menu is a two-step process: